Course Descriptions

 Fiqh of Hadith II (3 Credits)

-This is an entry-level course, part two of two courses that examines the Fiqh of Hadith pertaining to the essential topics, which include creed, law, morality, and spirituality.
-It goes through Imam al-Nawawi’s 40 Hadith compilation.
-The remaining twenty-one hadiths are examined and discussed.
+This entry-level course is the second part of two courses that examine the Fiqh of Hadith pertaining to essential topics, which include creed, law, morality, and spirituality.
+The course examines and discusses the final 21 hadiths from Imam al-Nawawi’s 40 Hadith compilation.

-This course is an intensive study of the second half of financial transactions in Islam, covering various issues including watering in exchange for a share of the produce, sharecropping, reviving barren land, per-job wages, lost and found property, foundlings, prize money, leasing and hiring, the right of pre-emption, endowments, gifts, and more.
+This course is an intensive study of the second half of financial transactions in Islam.
+Topics covered include issues surrounding watering in exchange for a share of the produce, sharecropping, reviving barren land, per-job wages, lost and found property, foundlings, prize money, leasing and hiring, the right of pre-emption, endowments, gifts, and more.
 The main text focuses on the opinions and evidence of the Hanbali Madhab.
 In addition, attention will be given to all the various opinions across the major Madhahib (legal schools of thought), particularly on major issues.

 Fiqh of Worship I (3 Credits)